ysebega/tidydata/README.md

 X_test.txt; y_train.txt; y_test.txt

 ## Run the script run_analysis.R
-Download the script from here.Open RConsole (64-bit preferably).
+Download the script from here: https://github.com/ysebega/tidydata/blob/master/run_analysis.R.
+Open RConsole (64-bit preferably).
 Ensure that the working directory is the one where the script is located
 Type: source("run_analysis.R") to the console; After 2 mins or so the code run and ends.
 A file "tidy.txt" is created in the same directory.